Horror Story (film): Plot

 Sonia attempts to contact Maya to find out what she wants.
 She receives a call from Maya, who says she wants to kill them all and nothing else.
 Afterwards, Maya's spirit kills Sonia.
 Nina asks the time from Neel, only to be told that it is the same time (3:55 a.m.) she had seen on the clock in one of the rooms shortly after entering the hotel.
 Believing it is an intuition, they decide to go back to the same room to understand Nina's extrasensory perception.

 There they find a book containing paranormal explanations and a way to locate the source of energy of the dark spirits.
 With the help of incantations from the book, they have visions of the past.
-They see that the hotel was a mental asylum and find that the source of energy of Maya's spirit is in a shock machine.
+They see that the hotel was a mental asylum and find that the source of energy for Maya's spirit is in a shock machine.
 They decide to burn it down to end the horror.

 Neel and Maggie go to the kitchen in search of something flammable.
 Maggie sees a female spirit sitting on a chair and reading a newspaper.
 Afterwards, Maya's spirit, appearing in the form of Neel, kills Maggie.
 Achint is beheaded by the spirit, leaving only Neel and Nina alive.

 Neel tries to burn the machine, but the spirit pulls him into a closet.
 The spirit starts terrorizing Nina.
 Nina starts a fire.
 Amidst ghostly apparitions and obstructions, and with the help of the spirit of Vikrant Narula (the previous owner of the hotel), she manages to burn the machine, destroying Maya's spirit.
 The film ends with the entrance doors of the hotel opening at dawn and a traumatized Nina, the only survivor, walking outside.